Stop the Silence® — IVAT

 — Fatma, Egyptian

-Our comprehensive online programs are designed for professionals like first responders, child trauma and protection professionals, and others.
+Our comprehensive online continuing education programs are designed for professionals like first responders, child trauma and protection professionals, and others.
 The program provides information on prevention, treatment, mitigation, policy considerations, and more.

 Certificate

-Earn a Certificate in Child Trauma and Protection in just three months
+Earn a Certificate in Child Protection in just 3 months

 Master’s Program

-Continue your education and receive a Masters in Child Trauma and Protection in just 12 to 24 months
+Continue your education and receive a Masters in Child Protection in just 9 to 12 months

 I plan to take this information and get it into the schools.
 We need to teach parents and teachers about spanking and wrongful touch... they can be instrumental in making change.